Wind your way down leafy lanes, stopping at villages dappled in light with our Adelaide Hills itinerary.

-Taste some of Australia’s best cool-climate wines food, pluck produce straight from nature’s top shelf, meander through lush garden sanctuaries and fertile farms, and encounter abundant wildlife.
-Explore charming towns and let the afternoon linger at over 60 award-winning cellar doors with our Adelaide Hills itinerary.
-Here’s our guide to the best places to stay, spots to eat and things to do in the Adelaide Hills.
+Taste some of Australia’s best cool-climate wines, pluck produce straight from nature’s top shelf, meander through lush gardens and fertile farms, and encounter abundant wildlife.
+Just 20 minutes from Adelaide but another world away, the Adelaide Hills are alive with food, wine and an endless array of ways to fill your weekend.
+Read on for our guide to the best places to stay, spots to eat and things to do in the Adelaide Hills.

 Where to stay